 Life is about following your passions.
 Two of Fine Art Photographer Lu Ross’ greatest passions are photography and travel.
-While traveling the world, surprising opportunities present themselves through beautiful landscapes, cultures, and abstracts that scream to be captured for eternity.
+While traveling the world, surprising opportunities present themselves through beautiful landscapes, cultures, and abstracts that beckon to be captured for eternity.
 A review of Ross’ art pieces reveals a great deal about the artist’s love for nature, color, and abstraction and suggests a passionate and emotional view of the world.
 Her mission is to inspire love, joy, and peace through her art.

 Like many artists, Ross’ love for art began at an early age.
 “My mother was a painter,” Ross says, “and her art turned out to be one of my greatest inspirations.
 She loved Impressionism and as I became exposed to it, I learned about the style and painters of that era.
 Their use of light, color, highlights, and shadows deeply resonated with me and became a big influence and inspiration for my photography.
 Since we traveled frequently I took to photography as it seemed to be the best way to capture the world I was discovering.”
 Ross is an explorer at heart and traveling the world became as natural as breathing.

 Ross captures the essence and life of a scene through the play of light and color – be it representational or abstract – depicting life as it feels, not as it is.
-Her work is characterized by the way she captures light, by her love of bold and vivid colors, as well as her masterful use of the artistic elements of line, texture, and shape.
-Her favorite subject matter is the beauty found in nature and it’s interaction with light, especially the magical light found during sunset and sunrise.
+Her work is characterized by her masterful use of the artistic elements of line, texture, shape, and color.
+Her favorite subject matter is the beauty found in nature and its interaction with light, especially the magical light found during sunset and sunrise.
 Her abstract work is often an isolated section of a scene, yet expressive, colorful, and conveys strong emotions.

-Over the years Ross has sold her artwork at galleries, shows, and museums such as the Wildling Museum of Art & Nature, Alice-Rice Gallery, Art-A-Fair Fine Art Festival in Laguna Beach, Desert Light Gallery, Art San Diego, Quorum Art Gallery where she is a co-owner and has a permanent exhibit.
+Over the years Ross has sold her artwork at galleries, shows, and museums such as the Wildling Museum of Art & Nature, Alice-Rice Gallery, Art-A-Fair Fine Art Festival in Laguna Beach, Desert Light Gallery, Art San Diego, Quorum Art Gallery in Laguna Beach and Gallery Dana Bay.

 Lu recently published her book “Elements of Mojave”.
-Her work has been featured in numerous newspaper articles and published in many magazines such as Laguna Beach Magazine, Premiere OC-Orange Coast Magazine, Hobie Hotline Magazine, Laguna Beach VIBE, Laguna Beach Independent Newspaper, Harboring the Good Life – Dana Point’s visitors’ guidebook, San Juan Capistrano Treasures – visitors’ guidebook, The Orange County Fine Art Photography Fair, and the Santa Barbara News-Press (as a permanent featured artist).
+Her work has been featured in numerous newspaper articles and published in many magazines such as Premiere OC-Orange Coast Magazine, Hobie Hotline Magazine, Laguna Beach Independent Newspaper, Harboring the Good Life – Dana Point’s visitors’ guidebook, San Juan Capistrano Treasures – visitors’ guidebook, The Desert Light Magazine, and the Santa Barbara News-Press.

 Sign-up for my newsletter: